Answers to Common Massage FAQs

 The reality is that, when compared to the cumulative costs of copays, deductibles, insurance premiums and prescriptions for conventional “solutions”, the out-of -pocket costs for most alternative care treatments like massage therapy are considerably less expensive and often much more effective!

-For therapeutic massage we charge $80 an hour.
-For lymphedema therapy we charge $100/hr.
+For therapeutic massage we charge $90 an hour.
 Receiving bodywork at regular intervals is truly an investment in your health and well-being.
 Consider massage therapy sessions a necessary part of your personal healthcare plan.

 Will I need to tip?